leo-pe2/Citely/README.md

 I owe heavy credit to Zotero for the inspiration of some features.
 My goal is to build an app which feels native, has a clean design and boosts productivity.

+**Notice:** The app is in very early stages and some pages don't exist yet.
+The project is maintained as long as I need it or have ideas for it.

 ### Current Features

 - **PDF importing + light metadata:** Auto-parses title, authors, year, and DOI/ISBN where present.